rubin55/c-experiments/at/README.md

-app
+at
 ---
-Excercises and code related to the CS:APP book and course.
+Excercises and code related to the Autotools book by John Calcote.